Octavius-Dante/Arthelais/ex_37/Readme.md

 *Go to T-code /n/ui2/flpd_conf*

-*this tcode will launch in browser will take some time and some cases it requires browser enhanced security permission*
+*This T-code will launch in browser will take some time and some cases it requires browser enhanced security permission*

 </br>
 <img src="./files/ui5e37-24a.png"></br></br>